davidcm/davidcm.github.io/presskit/sheepinhell_en.markdown

 The first chance of working with complete freedom was at Global Game Jam 2012, where they (along with three more people) created a beautiful game, titled Immaturity.

 After one year, they met again to celebrate a Homemade Game Jam.
 That was the culprit of what they're presenting now: Sheep in Hell.
-It was a 3 days project with a 1 year perfecting process.
+It was a three days project, an attack of hiccups and one year of perfecting process.
 It was within this last process when they worked with Atic2a, a two man team specialized in videogames music and effects creation.

 <a id="links"></a>
 Links